 - Overlays On FHA Loans During And After Chapter 13 Bankruptcy

-The Gustan Cho Team at Loan Cabin Inc. is a direct lender with no overlays on government and conventional loans.
+Gustan Cho Associates is a national lender with no overlays on government and conventional loans.

 Reasons For Mortgage Denial From Bank

-A mortgage borrower should never get a mortgage denial from bank or stress during the mortgage process.
-The main reason for last minute mortgage denial from bank or stress during mortgage process is because borrowers were not properly qualified.
+A mortgage borrower should never get a mortgage denial from a bank or stress during the mortgage process.
+The main reason for last-minute mortgage denial from banks or stress during the mortgage process is because borrowers were not properly qualified.
 A loan officer should not sign off on a pre-approval letter.
-All of our pre-approvals at Gustan Cho Associates at Loan Cabin Inc. are fully underwritten TBD Property Underwriting Approvals and signed of by our mortgage underwriters.
+All of our pre-approvals at Gustan Cho Associates are fully underwritten TBD Property Underwriting Approvals and signed off by our mortgage underwriters.

 - Also, many borrowers get mortgage denial from bank because most bankers require no late payments after bankruptcy or foreclosure